-Sarantis Kalyvitis (AUEB), Margarita Katsimi (AUEB and CESIfo), Evi Pappa (EUI), Brandon J. Restrepo (USDA)
+Kyriakos Drivas (University of Pireaus), Sarantis Kalyvitis (AUEB), Margarita Katsimi (AUEB and CESIfo)

-Abstract: We estimate the effect of euro adoption on trade using data on Greek exporters spanning over the period 1999-2007.
-The overall impact of the euro on the value of exports was negative, but it masks important heterogeneity across firms with different levels of pre-euro productivity.
-Our estimates indicate that the volume of exports of initially low productivity firms fell by 31%, whereas the prices set by initially high-productivity firms rose by 11%.
-This dual effect is not driven by changes in financial conditions.
-Initially high productivity exporters also faced a productivity drop following euro adoption.
-The combined evidence suggests that initially high-productivity exporters faced increased demand and costs, whereas initially low-productivity exporters faced an adverse demand shift.
-These differential demand shifts are partially confirmed by movements in firm markups.
+Abstract: We estimate the effect of euro adoption on prices using data on Greek exporters spanning over the period 1999-2007.
+The overall impact of the euro on the prices of exports was negligible, but it masks significant heterogeneity across firms with different levels of pre-euro productivity.
+Our benchmark estimates indicate that the prices set by initially high-productivity firms rose on average by 8.9%.
+Our evidence further shows that these firms also raised their markups after euro adoption, whereas less efficient firms lowered their markups.